Ssimoes48/Happiness-ETL/README.md

 ![Pop rename](Images/pop_rename.PNG)

-To export to `SQL` we used the following code :
+To export to `Postgres` we used the following code :

 ![Pop SQL](Images/pop_sql_jn.PNG)

 ### Schema

-To organize our data sets we use an `Entity Relationship Diagram` (ERD) tool.
+To organize our data sets we use an `Entity Relationship Diagram` (ERD)tool from the [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) website.
 We created sample tables and linked them together on their primary key which was Country Name.
-We then exported he schema into `PostgreSQL` to create our tables.
+We then exported he schema into `Postgres` to create our tables.

 When creating our schema, we assigned data types to all the columns.
 These included types like `VARCHAR` if the data was a word or `DECIMAL` if the data was a large number which included a decimal.
 The ‘Year’ column was assigned as an `INT` since it was only a 4-diget basic number.